 Guide to enjoy the Petronio Alvarez Festival

-An unmissable celebration in this month of winds and whales, it is the gala of Afro-Colombian culture in our country, and we want to tell you about it today on the Spiwak Hotels blog, so you can take the opportunity to enjoy the most authentic music and exquisite Colombian Pacific cuisine.
+On this month of winds and whales, it is the gala of Afro-Colombian culture in our country.
+And we want to talk to you about it here on our blog, just to tip you today on the most authentic celebration of music and exquisite cuisine of our Colombian Pacific.

-Patricio Romano Petronio Álvarez Quintero, better known as Petronio Álvarez“The King of Currulao,” was one of the greatest exponents of Colombian Pacific music.
+Patricio Romano Petronio Álvarez Quintero, better known as Petronio Álvarez “The King of Currulao,” was one of the greatest artists of Colombian Pacific music.

-Born in Buenaventura, the most important supply port of our nation and the capital of Afro-descendant identity in Colombia, this poet, singer-songwriter, and guitarist was a street vendor, notary, water carrier, workshop employee, and even a railroad machinist; all jobs in which his passion for the folklore of the Colombian Pacific never waned and were substantial sources of inspiration for his musical work, with anecdotes immortalized in songs like “Bochinche en el cielo”, “El porteñito”, “Despedida” and his most famous “Mi Buenaventura”.
+A native of Buenaventura (our nation's primary harbor and the capital of Afro-descendant identity in Colombia, this poet, singer-songwriter and guitarist was a street vendor, notary, water carrier, workshop employee and even a locomotive driver.
+All of these jobs never diminished his passion for Colombian-Pacific folklore.
+In fact, these were substantial sources of inspiration for his musical work, with anecdotes immortalized in songs like “Bochinche en el cielo”, “El porteñito”, “Despedida” and his better known “Mi Buenaventura”.

 Petronio Álvarez, the "King of Currulao"

-Born within the framework of the Law 70 of 1993 and popularly called "El Petronio", it is one of the most well-known festivals in the world celebrating the customs and artistic expressions of African heritage in America.
+Born within the framework of Law 70 of 1993 and popularly called "El Petronio", it is one of the best-known festivals in the world honoring the customs and artistic expressions of Africans in America.

-Among all the festivals in Cali as the epicenter of salsa and popular music, this commemoration of our black communities and their traditions in Latin America is thanks to cultural promoter Germán Patiño Ossa, professor and researcher of the African heritage in the Valle del Cauca, author of the beautiful book "Fogón de negros", a treatise on the influence and prominence of black cooks in the Vallecaucano cuisine.
+Of all celebrations in Cali as the epicenter of salsa and popular music, this commemoration of our black communities and their traditions in Latin America is thanks to professor Germán Patiño Ossa, researcher and teacher of African heritage in Valle del Cauca, author of a beautiful book titled "Fogón de negros", a treatise on the prominence and influence of black female cooks in Valle del Cauca's cuisine.

-Specialized products in Afro beauty, the latest trends in hair braiding, and various ventures in clothing, accessories, and other Afro-Colombian inspired items position this fair as one of the most creative and anticipated of the year.
+Products specializing in Afro beauty, the latest trends in hair braiding, and emerging entrepreneurship in the field of clothing, accessories and other goods of Afro-Colombian inspiration items position this fair as one of the most creative in our city each year.

-A special mention goes to the Petronito training workshops and the various educational scenarios that are also offered for families attending this celebration.
-These spaces promote the exchange of knowledge and traditions of the Afro-descendant populations in Colombia.
+A special mention should be made of the Petronito training workshops and different scenarios offered to families coming to this celebration.
+In this sense, educational talks encourage the exchange of knowledge and traditions of our Afro-descendant populations in Colombia.

-These activities also seek to recognize the contributions of our Black communities in building the country we are today, rescuing from extinction those elements that are important to understand our history.
+These activities also seek to recognize the contributions of our black people to the country that we are, rescuing from extinction those moments that are worth to remember as important elements to understand our history.

 The music of the Colombian Pacific takes Cali

-You can check all the details of the event's schedule here, which maintains its original contest format among musical groups (and which is the most popular show among attendees, as its participants compete for the title of ambassadors of Pacific music).
+You can check all the details of the event's schedule here.
+This festival retains its original format of music contest being the most popular attraction among attendees, always longing to see, support, and enjoy concerts of their favorite groups in their annual competition for the title of ambassadors of Pacific music.

 The Caucano violin is one of the protagonists of this festival

-Authentic matrons in very colorful outfits prepare for the delight of thousands of visitors a wide variety of delicious seafood dishes with aromas of bijao, coconut, rooftop herbs, and other local ingredients that are highly anticipated during these dates.
+Authentic matronas (midwives) in colorful costumes prepare a wide variety of delicious seafood dishes.
+Incredible meals with the scents of bijao, coconut, rooftop herbs and other local ingredients are highly anticipated on these dates to delight thousands of visitors.

-Cocadas, ceviches, banana bullets, and shrimp empanadas are eagerly awaited (and judged!) by the incredible crowd of people who visit the festival, who do not forgive exquisite preparations typical of this solemnity, such as devilish rice, Chocoano cake, encocado de muchillá, atollado de piaquil, crab tamale, toyo quebrado, donkey pate stew, ray stew, pusandao, and hundreds of other recipes from our grandmothers: born, raised, or connected with ancestors from populations such as Timbiquí, Tumaco, Guapi, or López de Micay, to name just a few along our extensive Pacific coast.
+Cocadas, ceviches, plantain bullets, shrimp empanadas are highly anticipated (and judged!) by the incredible number of people who visit the festival, who also go after exquisite preparations typical of this solemnity, namely the deviled rice, the Chocoano cake, the encocado de muchillá, atollado de piaquil, the crab tamale, the quebrado de toyo, the pate burro stew, the sudado de raya, the pusandao, and hundreds of other recipes from our grandmothers: born, raised or connected with ancestors from populations such as Timbiquí, Tumaco, Guapi, or López de Micay to name just a few on the shores of our vast Pacific.

 Our Pacific casserole, a tribute to the festival